 NASA’S List Of The Best Air-Cleaning Plants For Your Home

-Sick Building Syndrome (SBS) is sometimes solved through better ventilation or by removing the source of pollution, but neither of those options actually purify the air.
+Sick Building Syndrome (SBS) is sometimes solved through better ventilation or by removing the source of pollution, but neither of those options actually purifies the air.
 They simply move the pollution from one place to another.

 That’s one reason why air cleaning plants have become more popular in recent years.
 NASA was the first to discover them during their “Clean Air Study” in 1989.
 They were researching ways to purify the air of space stations, and plants were their top solution.